 • A homely, spacious, welcoming and vibrant play environment with wonderful resources offering plenty of opportunities for stimulating learning and social development and interaction

-• Fabulous, sizable outdoor play environments set in rolling country side and surrounded by a working farm
+• Fabulous outdoor play environments set in rolling country side and surrounded by woodlands and wildlife

 • Mature gardens that are equipped with stimulating, challenging and varied climbing and play equipment, 2 fully enclosed trampolines, a fabulous selection of sit and ride trucks, trikes, scooters, cars, bike all supporting children’s physical and gross motor skills

 • The addition of a separate ‘all weather’ balance garden that includes a dragonfly balance beam, tyre bridge, varied height stepping logs and an outdoor classroom with educational sensory boards